dgelessus/NAGUS/docs/uru/auth_server.rst

 so that related messages are grouped together and request/reply pairs align better.

+Message types in (parentheses) are never used in practice, but are at least partially implemented in the open-sourced client code.
+Servers usually treat these messages as invalid, or always reply with an error, or ignore them outright.

-Message types in *italics* are completely unused in any open-source MOUL(a) code.
+Message types in *(italics)* are completely unused in any open-source client or server code.
 Except for their message type number, nothing is known about them, not even their structure.